 A comprehensive range of sample preparation equipment including vacuum pumps and polymer dryers are available to ensure correct sample drying conditions for the instrument.
 By using the Quick Test Polymer Chip Grinder, the material can be ground to a fine powder to ensure drying within just 50 minutes.
 A Polymer Chip Transfer Vessel is available to carry dried PET directly from the process dryer to the PETPlus instrument for instant testing.

-Quality testing is used throughout polymer industry to underpin manufacturing growth and efficiency.
+Quality testing is used throughout the polymer industry to underpin manufacturing growth and efficiency.
 By seeing a product through its design to completion stages, accurate test analysis with state of the art test equipment ensures only the best quality products reach the customers’ shelves.

 This information has been sourced, reviewed and adapted from materials provided by Lloyd Instruments Ltd.